opusonesolutions/carsons/README.rst

            ...
        }
        r: {
-            'A' => per-length resistance of conductor A in ohms ...
+            'A': per-length resistance of conductor A in ohms ...
        }
        phase_positions: {
-            'A' => (x, y) cross-sectional position of the conductor in meters ...
+            'A': (x, y) cross-sectional position of the conductor in meters ...
        }
        phases: {'A', ... }